Do Tractors Have Titles? Do you have to register a tractor in the US?

 Since tractors don’t have titles, they are susceptible to theft.
 Also, the sad fact is that the serial number can be changed, which means you may lose ownership of your tractor, without additional ownership proof.

-How To Be Certain That There isn’t a Lien on a Tractor When Purchasing It
+Ensure there isn’t a Lien on a Tractor When Buying

 - Ask the seller/owner – If there are any outstanding liens on the tractors.

-- Conduct a lien search – Most times, some sellers may want to lie.
-In this case, conduct a lien search using the tractor made, serial number, model, and year.
+- Conduct a lien search – Some sellers often want to lie.
+Conduct a lien search using the tractor made, serial number, model, and year in this case.
 The liens search should be conducted in the state or county where the current owner is located and not the state or country where the sale was closed.

 If you find out that there is a lien on the farm tractor, you are not to panic at all.
 Follow the steps below.